LedgerLock/twoshi/README.markdown

 	root@bitcoind:/#
 ```
 If you are wondering why we need to run console in the bitcoind container, the reason is the way [docker works](https://docs.docker.com/userguide/dockerizing/).
 We want to keep the bitcoind container running but Docker containers only run as long as the command we specify is active.

+### Differences for OSX
+Docker does not run natively on OSX.
+As a consequence, the following steps should be taken:
+- We recommend using homebrew / cask to install docker [as explained here](http://penandpants.com/2014/03/09/docker-via-homebrew/).
+- Docker runs in a VM in OSX via boot2docker which does not expect to be run via sudo.
+When attempting to launch twoshi, you may come by [this](http://stackoverflow.com/questions/25372781/docker-error-var-run-docker-sock-no-such-file-or-directory) error.
+You will need to make the docker environment variables (DOCKER_HOST, DOCKER_TLS_VERIFY, DOCKER_CERT_PATH) available to sudo as explained [here](http://craiccomputing.blogspot.com/2010/10/setting-environment-variables-for-sudo.html).
+- Instead of connecting to localhost:5000 you will need to connect to the VM running docker.
+The VM's IP address is defined by the DOCKER_HOST env variable.
+For instance if DOCKER_HOST=tcp://192.168.59.103:2376 then browse to 192.168.59.103:5000

 ### Control
 - The Bitcoind shell accepts the alias `rt` for `bitcoind -regtest` so you can use the [bitcoind api](https://bitcoin.org/en/developer-reference#bitcoin-core-apis), for example: